-In making a claim, workers are asserting a right to receive workers compensation because they believe they meet the legal requirements for receiving compensation.
+In making a claim, workers are asserting a right to receive workers compensation benefits because they believe they meet the necessary legal requirements.

-Section 260(2) of the 1998 Act allows the Guidelines to make provision for matters in connection with the making of a claim, including:
+Section 260(2) of the 1998 Act allows the Guidelines to make provision for or with respect to certain matters in connection with the making of a claim, including:

-- the form and manner in which a claim is to be made - the means by which a claim may be made - the information that a claim is to contain - the requirement of specified documents and other material to be included with a claim.
+- the form and manner in which a claim is to be made - the means by which a claim may be made - the information that a claim is to contain - requiring specified documents and other material to be included with a claim.